acidstout/iq-block-country-lite/README.md

 4. Go to the settings page and choose which countries you want to ban.
 Use the ctrl key to select multiple countries.

 ## How can I get a new version of the GeoIP database?
-You can download the database directly from MaxMind and upload them to your website.
+Maxmind updates the GeoLite database every month.
+The plugin checks automatically every three months for database updates, which should be sufficient.
+You also may download the database directly from MaxMind and upload them to your website.

 1. Download the GeoIP2 Country database from [MaxMind](http://geolite.maxmind.com/download/geoip/database/GeoLite2-Country.tar.gz)
 2. Unzip the GeoIP2 database and put the GeoLite2-Country.mmdb file into the plugin's db folder, usually /wp-content/iq-block-country/db/GeoLite2-Country.mmdb

 Or

-1. Delete the GeoLite2-Country.mmdb file from the plugin's database folder and reload your website.
+* Delete the GeoLite2-Country.mmdb file from the plugin's database folder and reload your website.
 The plugin will fetch and install the latest version automatically.

-Maxmind updates the GeoLite database every month.
-It's planned to also add a button to manually trigger the download and/or have WordPress check automatically once per month for database updates.
+Or

+* Go to the Tools tab in the plugin's settings and click the Update button to manually trigger an update of the database.